soxoj/soxoj/README.md

 ⚒️ My hobby is making tools for information gathering and processing.
 Check the links below or [visit my repositories page](https://github.com/soxoj?tab=repositories).

-🎥 Sometimes I talk about search methods and privacy at public events.
-You can look at some of my talks [on YouTube](https://www.youtube.com/results?search_query=soxoj).
+🎙️ Sometimes I talk about search methods and privacy at public events.
+You can look at some of my talks on [my YouTube channel](https://www.youtube.com/channel/UCx6xqK3ONU4WYunNnsAaYeA).

+🎥 I recently started organizing monthly OSINT meetups, recording and [publishing videos](https://www.youtube.com/playlist?list=PLskYWMG4mV-7A2tKggMryk18tbwC7jLhX) of the most interesing talks.

 ✍️ Also, I write articles and guides in my telegram channel [OSINT mindset](https://t.me/osint_mindset) and here in GitHub.